To Ritter Observatory home

 With support from the NSF-PREST program, a large-format CCD has been acquired.
 It entered routine operational status on 14 April 2007.
 This device is a CryoTiger-cooled Series 600 camera from Spectral Instruments, Inc. (Tucson, AZ) with a front-illuminated Imager Labs IL-C2004 4100 x 4096 pixel sensor (15-micron pixels).
 With 2 X 2 on-chip binning, the spectrograph entrance slit projects to a resolution element about 3 pixels in width.
 A Lumigen dye coating enhances the CCD's sensitivity to blue photons.

 Compared to the old camera (described below), wavelength coverage is greatly extended, covering about half the spectrum from about 4600 Å to beyond Hα at the grating settings normally in use.
 There are about 21 useful échelle orders, each about 150 Å in extent.
 In hot star spectra, Hα, Hβ, and He I λ6678 are all included, as well as many other lines of interest.
 With adjustment of the grating tilt settings, the entire CCD spectral range is accessible.
-More details about the wavelength coverage will be provided here after the wavelength calibration is completed.

 Here is the first scientific image taken with the new camera, displayed in a partial screen grab from Spectral Instruments' image acquisition software, SI Image.
 The grating tilt settings have since been changed, the échelle slightly and the cross-disperser a lot.